The 46 Biggest 2026 Home Decor Trends (Plus, 5 that are on their way out)

 Mural wallpaper, like the kind above in the home of Julia Marcum, is part of the turn towards traditional again.
 But, I also think it’s an extension of the landscape art trend, just done on a larger scale.
 I love it.

-Image via Pottery Barn
+Image via @CopperColonial

-15. A secondhave wave
+15. A secondhand wave

 I got the dresser, above, on Facebook Marketplace and painted the casing white.

-Aside from easing supply chain problems, secondhand furniture is also more eco-friendly and sustainable.
+Plus, it’s also more eco-friendly and sustainable.
 There is so much stuff already in the world, why not repurpose it or give it new life instead of buying something new?

 Thanks to Facebook marketplace, Etsy, etc, it’s also easier than ever to find pre-loved and vintage pieces.